shchukax/search-with/README.md

 One way of doing it would be to put locators in property files, then indicate which property file to load during the runtime.
 This however would not allow to use PageFactory model.
-A more comlex solution was needed.
+A more complex solution was needed.
 Digging into selenium API details, we realised that we need to build custom `ElementLocator` and `ElementLocatorFactory` along with a custom annotation to handle loading locators from a file.